theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-postman.md

 weight: 1
 ---

-This article shows how to run a yunIO service in Postman.
+The following article shows how to run a yunIO service in Postman.

 Postman is an API platform for building and using APIs.
 You can use Postmn as a Desktop App or in your browser.
 For more information on Postman, see [Postman Documentation](https://learning.postman.com/docs/getting-started/introduction/).